Quantum-Accelerators/quacc/docs/user/wflow_engine/executors.md

 !!!
 Note "A Note on Terminology"

-    Throughout this section, when we refer to a "job", we are specifically referring to a function decorated by `#!Python @job`.
+    Throughout this section, when we refer to a "job", we are specifically referring to a function decorated by `#!Python @job` (i.e. not necessarily a Slurm job, which may run multipel `#!Python @job`s).
 A node refers to the compute node on the HPC machine, which consists of many individual compute cores.
 An allocation refers to one or more nodes that have been reserved via the job scheduler for a given amount of time.

 ## Background Information